alan-turing-institute/open-research-community-management/project-management/1-1-meetings/Sophia-Batchelor/weekly-meetings-2023.md

 * **PPIE Website**
 	* Had meeting with microsites team.
  	* Information needed from BA re. funding, discussion with decision team re. agency vs us.
   	* Brief needs to be mocked up
+  		* **explore where are we able to fold this into our internal resources instead of outsourcing**

 ### What would you like to work on this week?

 * MOOP
 * PPIE Newsletter
+* Set up meeting w.
+HealthAI team
+	* What needs to be prepared ahead of time for the meeting?
+(PES, large font size, inclusion/exclusion criteria)
-* Prep for workshops next week
+* Invites for next community session
-* Plain Language Summaries
-* Reschedule the focused sessions - plan out the procedures